 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
 The groundwater contamination at SD036 also poses a potential indoor air vapor intrusion risk to industrial workers, based on the potential vapor intrusion risk that is posed by solvent COCs associated with Site SD036.
-So, the LUCs also restrict residential and industrial land uses until concentrations of solvents in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health.
+So, the LUCs also restrict residential and industrial land uses until solvent concentrations in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health.

-The 2015 inspection of the groundwater LUCs at SD036 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
+The 2016 inspection of the groundwater LUCs at SD036 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater or vapor, and no new construction has taken place at the site.
 The SD036 injection and monitoring wells are flush mounted because of the considerable amount of maintenance vehicle activity in the area.
-The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
+The LUC inspection identified a few monitoring wells that require some maintenance to ensure their continued usability in a heavily trafficked area, but there was no evidence of damage or excessive wear.
 Photograph 24 in Appendix A of this report shows the controlled area at SD036.